come880412/Deception_detection/README.md

 # Deception detection
 CVGIP2020 : DECEPTION SYSTEM FOCUSING ON FACIAL EXPRESSION CHANGE WITH TONE OF VOICE(Award of best paper)\
 ICSSE2020 : Face Expression and Tone of Voice for Deception System(Award of best student paper)
-# intro
+# Intro
-There are four parts at our deception system：\
+There are four parts on our deception system：\
-1.Emotion Unit\
+1. Emotion Unit\
-2.Action Unit\
+2. Action Unit\
-3.68 facial landmarks displacement\
+3. 68 facial landmarks displacement\
-4.Audio emotion feature\
+4. Audio emotion feature\
-We concatenate all the four features to do classification by SVM.
+- We concatenate all four features to do classification by SVM.
 And use this model to predict whether the subject is lying or not.
 # Requirement
 python = 3.6.10\
 pytorch = 1.6.0\